kevnk/kevnk.github.io/_posts/2013-08-15-how-to-start-a-new-idea.md

 ## Now what?

-[Subscribe to my "Idea People ROCK!" mailing list](http://eepurl.com/DM9BD) to get more info on helping you better pursue your amazing ideas.
+[Subscribe to my mailing list](http://eepurl.com/ZqIeT) to get more info on helping you better pursue your amazing ideas.

 You can also follow me, [@kevinkirchner](http://twitter.com/kevinkirchner) on twitter to learn more about what to do when you have an idea worth pursuing.